 In such cases, the Division will deem the application void and the Applicant/Co-Applicants will forfeit all application and other fees paid to the Division.
 Applicants/Co Applicants are responsible for ensuring that all required items and back-up documentation are included with the application.
 Therefore, Applicants/Co-Applicants should read the QAP carefully and contact the Division with any questions well before the Application Deadline.

-Applicants/Co Applicants are encouraged to send in applications more than 15 days before the Application Deadline to take advantage of a pre-deadline application completeness check.
-The purpose of this check is to determine whether all major required application documents are included.
-A completeness check is a general review for the application’s completeness to confirm that the major documents required in the application appear to be present in the application.
-It is not a confirmation that the material submitted with the application will be accepted upon further review.

 The Division will retain all rejected applications.
 Completed applications, supporting documents and any communication with the Division concerning those applications and documents, other than the financial statements of a natural person, are public records and will be made available by the Division for inspection and copying in accordance with the provisions of chapter 239 of NRS after the final determination of tax credits is made by the Administrator.